ontop/ontop-examples/ontop-v3-tutorial/session1/university-1.md

 Mappings
 --------

-1. Go to the "Ontop mapping" tab
+1. Go to the "Window" - "Tabs" - "Ontop mapping" tab
 2. Test the already defined connection configuration using the “Test Connection” button
 3. Switch to the “Mapping Manager” tab in the ontop mappings tab
 4. You should see a first mapping assertion called *uni1-student*